AndrewPBerg/andrewpberg.github.io/README.md

    - Run the "Disable Jekyll" workflow manually from the Actions tab
    - This will create a `.nojekyll` file directly in the deployed branch

+### GitHub Actions Version Issues

+If you encounter errors related to deprecated GitHub Actions (like `actions/upload-artifact`), the workflows in this repository have been updated to use the latest versions:

+- `actions/checkout@v4`
+- `actions/setup-node@v4`
+- `actions/configure-pages@v4`
+- `actions/upload-pages-artifact@v4`
+- `actions/deploy-pages@v4`

+If you encounter any version-related errors in the future, check the [GitHub Actions changelog](https://github.blog/changelog/2024-04-16-deprecation-notice-v3-of-the-artifact-actions/) for updates on deprecated actions.

 ## Technology Stack

 - React